US Expat Taxes for Americans Living in Australia – A Guide

 Australia is an incredible place to live for a variety of reasons – the laid back culture, the warm climate, and the beaches to name just three.
 As an American expatriate living in Australia though, what exactly do you need to know regarding filing US expat (and Australian) taxes?

-The good news is if you are paying income tax in Australia, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.
+The good news is that there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.

 US taxes – what you need to know

-If you earn over US$10,000 (or $400 for self-employed individuals), you are required to file form 1040.
-While taxes owed are still due by April 15th, expats get an automatic filing extension until June 15th.
-This can be extended still further online until October 15th.
+If you earned over US$12,550 (per individual) in 2021 ($12,400 in 2020), or $400 of self-employment income, or just $5 of any income if you are married to but filing separrately from a foreigner, then you are required to file Form 1040.
+While taxes owed are still due by April 15, expats get an automatic filing extension until June 15.
+This can be extended still further online until October 15 on request.

-If you have foreign assets worth over US$200,000 (per person), excluding your home if it is owned in your own name, you must also file a form 8938 declaring them.
+If you have foreign assets worth over US$200,000 (per person), excluding your home if it is owned in your own name, you must also file a form 8938 to declare them.

-If you had more than US$10,000 in total in one or more foreign bank accounts at any time during the tax year, you are also required to file FinCEN form 114, otherwise known as an FBAR (Foreign Bank Account Report).
+If you had a total of over US$10,000 in one or in mulitple foreign bank accounts at any time during the tax year, you are also required to file FinCEN form 114, otherwise known as an FBAR (Foreign Bank Account Report).

 “A non-resident company is taxed on its Australian source income at the same rate as a resident company.” – The Australian Trade and Investment Commission.

-If you are paying income tax in Australia, there are several mechanisms that allow you to avoid paying tax on the same income to the IRS too.
-The two primary ones are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can demonstrate that you are an Australian resident, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax you’ve already paid in Australia.
-The Foreign Tax Credit is typically a better option if you pay more tax in Australia than you would to the US, as you can carry the excess credits forward for future use.
-Remember though, even if you don’t owe any tax in the US, if your income is above US$10,000 (or $400 for self-employed individuals) you still have to file.
+If you are paying income tax in Australia, there are several IRS provisions that allow you to avoid paying tax on the same income to the IRS too.
+The two primary ones are the Foreign Earned Income Exclusion, which lets you exclude the first around US$110,000 of your earned income from US tax if you can demonstrate that you are an Australian resident, and the Foreign Tax Credit, which gives you a US tax credits to offset tax you’ve already paid in Australia.
+The Foreign Tax Credit is typically a better option for American expats who pay more tax in Australia than they would to the US, and they can carry any excess US tax credits forward for future use.
+Even if you don’t owe any tax in the US though, if your income is above the IRS minimum theshholds, you still have to file.

 Australian taxes – what you need to know